dadi/publish/docs/components/Label.md

 ### `comment`

-The text to be rendered on the top-right corner of the label
+The text to be rendered on the top-right corner of the label.

 - type: `string`

+### `compact`

+Whether the label is in compact mode, which will render the label text and the children on the same line.

+- type: `bool`
+- default value: `false`

 ### `error`